 An AED is a small, portable, battery-powered machine with a computer in it.
 The machine detects heart activity.
 It can give an electric shock to someone if needed.

-A cardiologist is a doctor who has had extra training to treat problems of the heart and blood vessels.
+A cardiologist is a healthcare provider who has had extra training to treat problems of the heart and blood vessels.
 These include heart attack and heart failure.

-A clinical cardiac electrophysiologist, or cardiac EP, is a doctor who treats rhythm problems of the heart.
+A clinical cardiac electrophysiologist, or cardiac EP, is a healthcare provider who treats rhythm problems of the heart.
+Learn more about their medical training, and the tests and procedures that they do.

 Atrial flutter is an abnormal heart rhythm that causes the atria to beat more quickly than they should.